The Sentience Threshold

 Would rebuilding ORACLE create a new consciousness or resurrect an old one?
 Murder, resurrection, or construction?

-The player's ORACLE shard raises the question personally: At what point does the player stop being human and start being something else?
+Anyone carrying an ORACLE shard faces the question personally.
+At what point do you stop being human and start being something else?

 Is there a threshold?
-Or is it a gradient they're already traversing?
+Or is it a gradient you're already traversing?

 ORACLE